 Undoubtedly where progress could be made is with a the expansion of extraterritorial laws in other nations beyond Africa.
 The potential for nations like the USA to expand existing legislation protecting endangered species within their own nation to the international area would be a simple process from a legislative perspective.
 Though it need be noted the capacity to effectively pursue offenders under such laws could be difficult – for a case against poaching abroad could struggle from lack of participation from local authorities to affirm a crime has occurred – the very creation of such laws would still less serve to increase the risk to foreign poachers who have previously been able to poach in Africa, and then been certain to face no legal ramifications domestically upon returning to their own nation outside the region.

 With the UN recently estimating the illegal wildlife trade around the world could have a total value of up to $213 billion yearly there should be no illusion of the difficulty developing an effective African conservation policy.
 In turn, the capacity for corruption in African nations to forestall progress in this regard appears very real.

 Yet, as opposed to issues within the political or defence sphere – that may loom more urgent but are harder to encapsulate in a public platform – the opportunity for the African Union to exert soft power both on nations within its membership and around the world towards formation of a strong response in the conservation sphere appears considerable.

-Just as China has famously done with its ‘panda diplomacy’ so too could Africa stand to make real progress not by bureaucratic maneuvering but instead by seeking to grow public pressure to support greater protection of endangered species on the continent; lest they disappear forever.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
+Just as China has famously done with its ‘panda diplomacy’ so too could Africa stand to make real progress not by bureaucratic maneuvering but instead by seeking to grow public pressure to support greater protection of endangered species on the continent; lest they disappear forever.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
 Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01